What is a drug allergy?

 Any medicine can cause an allergic reaction.
-A few of the most common
+A few of the most common ones are:

-to others like it.
+If you are allergic to one medicine, you may be allergic to others like it.
 For example, if you are allergic to penicillin, there is a chance that you may also be allergic to similar medicines, such as amoxicillin.

 How is a drug allergy diagnosed?